mattbeckley/PDALIntro/Installation.md

 - There are some example [LAZ](https://laszip.org/) files under the data directory of the git repo.
 However, users are also encouraged to use their own data, or download data from [OpenTopography](https://portal.opentopography.org/datasets).  **Note** for the workshop, it is best to work with smaller files to keep processing times short.
 As a rule of thumb, keeping datasets below 5 million points is recommended for quick processing times.

-# Recommended Software <a name ="recommended"></a>

-- GIS.
-It will be useful to have a GIS (e.g. QGIS, ArcGIS, Global Mapper) to visualize some of the raster outputs.
-Users who do not have a GIS can download and install the freely available QGIS software: https://www.qgis.org/en/site/forusers/download.html  **Note that starting in version 3.18, QGIS has native point cloud support.**
-- Jupyter notebook.
-Best installed with conda ([see conda section above](#conda))
-- [jq](https://stedolan.github.io/jq/): a useful JSON parser.
-Best installed with conda ([see conda section above](#conda))

 # Optional Software <a name ="optional"></a>

 - As time permits, the workshop will highlight a simplified workflow of how to access USGS 3DEP data from AWS for those who are unfamiliar with working with Jupyter Notebooks.

 - Users who are comfortable with Jupyter Notebooks are encouraged to explore OpenTopography notebooks for working with USGS 3DEP data.
 There are a series of notebooks here: https://github.com/OpenTopography/OT_3DEP_Workflows/tree/main/notebooks.
 As an introduction, it is recommended to start with: [01_3DEP_Generate_DEM_User_AOI.ipynb](https://github.com/OpenTopography/OT_3DEP_Workflows/blob/main/notebooks/01_3DEP_Generate_DEM_User_AOI.ipynb) which will explain how to download USGS 3DEP data, and create a DEM.
 Follow the instructions for "Option 2: Local Installation", specifically: